Skip to main content

 Frequently Asked Questions

 Why was I logged out unexpectedly?
-Most likely, you were inactive for 30 minutes or more.
-Omnivoo's idle timeout logged you out for security.
+Most likely, the Omnivoo tab was open in the foreground with no activity for 30 minutes or more, and the idle timeout signed you out for security.
 Simply log in again to continue.
+Leaving the Omnivoo tab in the background does not, on its own, log you out -- the idle timer only counts down while the tab is visible.

 Can I change the idle timeout duration?
 The 30-minute timeout is a platform-wide security setting and cannot be changed per user.
 This duration balances security with convenience.